Creating Mementoes and Memories at the RCH

 3. Pat the putty dry with a clean tea towel and it should then be cool enough to handle.

-4. While the putty is still very warm, and using a book or hard surface on which to press down, press the finger firmly into the putty and hold for 30 seconds (or until the finger comes away easily from the putty which may take up to a minute and a half in warm, muggy conditions).
+4. While the putty is still warm, and using a book or hard surface on which to press down, press the finger firmly into the putty and hold for 30 seconds (or until the finger comes away easily from the putty which may take up to a minute and a half in warm, muggy conditions).

 5. Carefully remove finger from the putty and set the putty aside on the hard surface to cool and harden.
 It is important to leave the putty on the hard surface you have chosen as, if you try to remove it while the putty is still soft, a crease will form through the print.